-Students are also required to achieve a minimum of “C-” in each of those courses that require that a minimum grade be met in order to proceed to the next level of required coursework.
+Students are also required to achieve a minimum of “C-” in each of those courses that require that a minimum grade be met in order for a student to receive credit in their major.
 Minimum grade requirements are noted on the students’ planning sheets, in the course descriptions and program grids in this catalog, and on individual course syllabi.
 Please note that a passing grade below “C-” in any of these classes will count as elective or general studio credits, but will not satisfy the degree requirements of the specific course.

 Students who have previously attended the College as a matriculated student, but either separated from or were dismissed from the College, may apply for readmission.
 The Readmission process is conducted through the Office of the Registrar requiring final approval from the Office of the Dean, and does not require the student to repeat the initial admission process.

 A request for Readmission as a degree candidate requires submission of a completed Readmission Form, available in the Office of the Registrar, and a payment of a $55.00 fee.
-The recommended dates by which the Readmission fee should be paid are June 1 for the fall semester and November 1 for the spring semester.
-The office of the Dean, the academic department chair, and the Student Billing Office must endorse the readmission prior to registration.
+The Readmission fee must be paid by June 1 for the fall semester and November 1 for the spring semester.
+The office of the Dean, the academic department chair, and the Business Office must endorse the readmission prior to registration.
 The major department reserves the right to require transcripts, letters of recommendation, and an additional portfolio review.
 Credit for courses taken seven or more years prior to the date of readmission will be re-evaluated in conjunction with degree programs currently offered.
 Academic chairs may choose not to accept courses regardless of when they were completed for credit toward the degree based on the student’s level of performance in the course and its applicability to the program’s current requirements.
 Final determination on the Application for Readmission will be made by the Dean of the College.
 A decision on readmission applies only to the semester listed on the reapplication.
 If the student is accepted and does not return for that semester, the student must reapply.